plaintextaccounting/plaintextaccounting/src/finance.md

 ## Financial reports

-All but Transactions are rounded to US dollars.
+Most of these are rounded to US dollars.
 [Journal files](https://github.com/plaintextaccounting/plaintextaccounting/tree/master/finance)